agentuity/cli/README.md

 # Create a new agent
 agentuity agent create

-# List all agents in the project
+# List all Agents in the project
 agentuity agent list

-# Delete one or more agents
+# Delete one or more Agents
 agentuity agent delete
 ```